-Don't store cosmetics at temperatures above 85° Fahrenheit (29° Celsius).
+Don't store cosmetics at temperatures above 85°F (29°C).
 Cosmetics held for long periods

 Don't use eye cosmetics if you have an eye infection or the skin around the eye is

 Take extra care in using eye cosmetics if you have any allergies.

 When applying or removing eye cosmetics, be careful not to scratch the eye.